 Due to the increased competition that all organizations now face as world markets integrate the discipline of Strategy has gained greater recognition as an area of scholarly inquiry in the management discipline.
-Managers acknowledge that to effectively deal with increased competition in their industry and to ensure the long-term viability of their firms, they must develop and execute effective corporate strategy in order to gain a competitive advantage.
-It is therefore important that management students are exposed to the concepts and principles in corporate strategy to operate effectively in this increasingly competitive global marketplace.
+Managers acknowledge that to effectively deal with the increased competition in their industry and to ensure the long-term viability of their firms, they will have to develop and execute effective corporate strategy in order to gain a competitive advantage.
+It is therefore important that all management students are exposed to the concepts and principles in corporate strategy to operate effectively in this increasingly competitive global marketplace.